cr2003/Getting_and_Cleaning_Data/README.md

 ```
 ## Data Code Book

-The [codebook](CodeBook.md) available in this repo describes the variables, the data, the transformations that are done and the clean up that was performed on the data
+The [codebook](CodeBook.md) available in this repo describes the tyde table, the variables name, the data type, and a description of the variable name